-You may also want to check out my other post, What To Do When You Are Sick (But Still Trying to Function), it has some great tips for trying to recover while keeping your life going, plus a free cute Whatsapp profile picture you can use to let people know when you are unwell.
+You may also want to check out my other post, What To Do When You Are Sick (But Still Trying to Function), it has some great tips for trying to recover while keeping your life going.

 For all of you who are struggling with ear infections – you or your little ones – Good Luck!

 3 thoughts on “Using Hydrogen Peroxide in your Ears : Good or Bad Idea?”

 Am so confused if to or not to use it 😦